 Gast Group | Research

-In the Gast group, we study social, affective, and evaluative phenomena by applying empirical, theoretical and methodological knowledge from social cognition and cognitive psychology, especially from memory and learning psychology.
+In the Gast group, we study the cognitive processes that underlie evaluative, social, and affective phenomena.
+We apply empirical, theoretical and methodological knowledge from social cognition and cognitive psychology, especially from memory and learning psychology.
 The main focus lies on evaluative conditioning and other forms of evaluative learning.
-In the Emmy Noether Program, we study these phenomena from a memory-and-retrieval perspective.
-Other research topics include the underlying processes of implicit measures and the relations of gender and academic achievement.
+In the project "Evaluation and Memory" funded by the Emmy Noether Program, we study evaluative processes from a memory-and-retrieval perspective.
+Other research topics include the underlying processes of implicit measures, social influence, and the relations of gender and academic achievement.

 Evaluation and Memory